webspatial/sample-techshop/README.md

 pnpm build:avp
 ```

-Step 4: fill in the Version, Username and Password for Apple Developer Program in the .env file.
+Step 4: fill in the Version, Username and Password for Apple Developer Program in the .env.local file.

 Step 5: